Why invest in Bardoc Gold?

 A strong Resource base

-Bardoc Gold’s newly-consolidated Bardoc Gold Project hosts a total group Mineral Resource Estimate of 38.6 million tonnes grading 2.1g/t gold for 2,582,000 ounces of contained gold – representing one of the largest consolidated gold Resource inventories in the Eastern Goldfields.
+The Bardoc Gold Project hosts a Total Mineral Resource Estimate of 49.4Mt @ 1.9g/t Au for 3.02Moz of contained gold – representing one of the largest consolidated gold Resource inventories in the Eastern Goldfields.
 Read the full Resource Statement here.

 In addition, the company has identified significant organic growth potential within the Bardoc Gold Project area, with targeted exploration programs underway.